Island of Terror: Production

-The idea for the film came when the producer Richard Gordon read Gerry Fernback's screenplay The Night the Silicates Came.
-Gordon partnered with Tom Blakey of Planet Films to produce the film.
+Richard Gordon read The Night the Silicates Came. a screenplay by American writers Edward Mann and Alan Ramsen, and thought it was perfect for Planet Films, partnering with Tom Blakey.
+Gordon asked Blakely to modify the script for character depth.
+Gordon had immediately thought of Terence Fisher to direct, despite Fisher having just made Dracula: Prince of Darkness for Hammer: he was pushed into accepting a two-picture deal by his wife Morag, who had firsthand experience of how frustrated Fisher was when not working.

+When Peter Cushing was brought on board, Gordon had to adjust the shooting schedule to accommodate the busy actor.

+Shooting took place at the regular Hammer location, Black Park, near Slough, plus St Hubert’s House in Gerrards Cross, a large hunting lodge which became Dr. Phillips’ laboratory.
+The shoot was beset by rain, fog, and freezing cold.

+Release

+Rating

+To get a PG rating, the British cinematic release was cut by a few seconds by the BBFC to remove a brief shot of blood spurts after a hand is severed by an axe.

 Home media

 DD Video released a collector's edition DVD on 17 Jan 2005.
 It was released on Blu-ray by Import Vendor on 28 Oct 2014.

 Reception

+Box office

+The film performed "fairly well" at the box office.

+Critical response

 The Monthly Film Bulletin wrote: "Although the plot is little more than a rehash of Day of the Triffids, it is quite effectively concocted and features some sluggishly mobile jellied turtles, each waving a snake-like tentacle ...
 In fact, it is really Reg Wyer's colour photography, with its pale greys, browns and steely blues offset by patches of bright colour, together with the equally attractive art direction and special effects, which make this otherwise routine horror epic (with a naïve message about scientific responsibilities) worth a look."

 Author and film critic Leonard Maltin awarded the film two out of a possible four stars.
 Maltin commended the film's acting and direction, but felt that the result was "nothing special."

-AllMovie's Brian J. Dillard wrote: .This creepy yet clunky sci-fi-horror flick boasts one of the coolest monsters ever to grace the silver screen—radioactive silicone beings ("silicates") that suck the calcium right out of your bones. ...With the exception of these creatures du jour and the eerie electronic sounds that emanate from them, Island of Terror is a fairly standard-issue lab-coats-versus-creatures flick in the mold of superior genre fare such as 1954's Them.
+AllMovie's Brian J. Dillard wrote: "This creepy yet clunky sci-fi-horror flick boasts one of the coolest monsters ever to grace the silver screen—radioactive silicone beings ("silicates") that suck the calcium right out of your bones. ...With the exception of these creatures du jour and the eerie electronic sounds that emanate from them, Island of Terror is a fairly standard-issue lab-coats-versus-creatures flick in the mold of superior genre fare such as 1954's Them."

 TV Guide wrote: "A rather shaky plot is boosted by Cushing's ever effective performance and Fisher's tight direction."

 Radio Times called the film "long on logic but high on hysteria."

 Leslie Halliwell said: "Horror hokum, moderately done."

 DVD Talk gave it three and a half stars and called it "an immensely enjoyable sci-fi potboiler."